 Council requests that ARTC Inland Rail prepare and make public a Level Crossing Report (LCR) for the project infrastructure, which has been developed in consultation with TfNSW and Council, and that the design of any level crossing on a public road be submitted to TfNSW and Council for review and endorsement.
 The LCR and associated model/s should take into consideration: likely track speed given curve; gradient and infrastructure placement such as turnouts; associated passing loops and network connections.
 The model/s should be calibrated against historical ARTC Network Operational performance relating to actual train speeds versus sign posted speeds, including Temporary Speed Restrictions on single track sections such as the Main South line.
 Wherever possible, a commercially available train simulation tool should be used to validate train speeds.
 Number of train movements should reflect all Network movements.
+These assessments should also include impact assessments on existing level crossings that may be affected from increased train movements such Dandaloo Street in the centre of Narromine.

 Council is of the firm belief the criteria and methodology used to determine need for a grade separation as stated in TTA section 5.1.1 (e.g. roads with four or more lanes or four rail tracks) unfairly disadvantages regional areas.
-Council requests at a minimum that all State and Regional roads be grade separated.
-Within the Warrumbungle Shire these roads are:
+Within the Narromine Shire, viable roads requiring grade separation include:

-- Baradine-Coonamble Road - Baradine-Gwabegar Road
+- Tomingley-Narromine Road - Narromine-Eumungerie Rail Road